martinkearn/Content/Demos/Performance/Performance analysis with YSlow and PageSpeed.md

 ## Yslow
 Use the add-in to run a test

-Grade
-* Look at overall score / grade
+Look at overall score / grade

-* Look at bad areas
+Look at bad areas
 * F Add expires headers
 * F Reduce the number of DOM elements
 * E Do Not scale images in HTML

-* Look at good areas
+Look at good areas
 * A Put CSS at top
 * B Put javascript at bottom
 * A minify JavaScript and CSS

 Components